Edward Turner Jeffery: Biography

 Edward Turner Jeffery was born in Liverpool on April 6, 1843.
 His father was a chief engineer in the Royal Navy.

 His 1922 entry in the Biographical Directory of the Railway Officials of America reads thus:

 When Edward Jeffery left school to move to Chicago with his family in 1856, his tutor remarked that Jeffery had shown greater application and more vigorous energy than any other scholar he ever had.
 Apparently, Jeffery continued this habit throughout his railroad career and impressed his superiors accordingly.
 Beginning as an office boy, he became president of several railroads.

 Jeffery began his career at the age of 13, as an office boy for the superintendent of machinery on the Illinois Central Railroad.
 A few months later he was put to work in the tin and coppersmith shops, and then, just a few months after that, offered and accepted an apprenticeship as a machinist.
 At the age of 15, he was offered and accepted an apprenticeship as a mechanical draftsman.
 He studied in the evenings and on his days off, and by the age of 20, he was running the department.

-At the age of 28, he was promoted to assistant superintendent of machinery, and at age 34, married Virginia Osborne Clarke, who was the daughter of the general manager.
+At the age of 28, he was promoted to assistant superintendent of machinery, and at age 34, married Virginia Osborne Clarke, who was the daughter of the general manager James C. Clarke.
 Jeffery was promoted to general superintendent and chief engineer, and, in 1885, became general manager.
 In 1889, he resigned as general manager of the Illinois Central.
 According to the Champaign (Illinois) Gazette “Acting President Harriman wanted to conduct the operations of the road from his office in New York, and Mr. Jeffery didn’t want it that way.”

 In 1891, he became president of the Denver & Rio Grande Railroad.
 After many years of paying zero dividends and even missing interest payments on bonds, the disappointed board members/investors hired Jeffery to put the railroad back into shape financially.
 This he did quite successfully.
 Expensive construction projects became a thing of the past, and other cost-cutting measures were implemented.
 By 1892, the company’s floating debt was reduced by $1,200,000, leaving only about $100,000 in outstanding bills, and by 1893, the last dollar of debt had been paid off.
 The railroad was finally able to start paying dividends.